byui-cse/itm300-course/source/module-03/project-lab.md

 * Choose a unique name for your app (e.g. Vehicle App - Quick)
 * Add the following to the allowed callback urls: http://localhost:5500, http://localhost:3000, and your website's NIP.IO address.

-!!! info "Your nip.io address"
+!!! note "Your nip.io address"

     To get your nip.io address, open a tab with your EC2 instance that you created last week.
 Find the IPv4 address that has been assigned to your instance.
 You'll use this address to create your nip.io address: